intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Latency metrics

 End-to-end latency is the time that a particular packet takes to traverse the network path from the user to their destination and back.
 The end-to-end latency comprises several components:

-1. The propagation delay, which reflects the path distance and the individual link technologies (e.g. fibre vs satellite).
-The propagation doesn't depend on the utilization of the network, to the extent that the network path remains constant.
+1. The propagation delay, which is the path distance divided by the signal speed.
+   It depends on individual link technologies (e.g. fibre vs satellite).
+The propagation delay does not depend on the utilization of the network.
 2. The buffering delay, which reflects the time segments spend in the memory of the network equipment that connect the individual network links, as well as in the memory of the transmitting endpoint.
 The buffering delay depends on